VictorRodriguez/smartpsstop/README.md

 * Run as a service and save the data in a time series DB (influx DB) in a server system

-* Use statistics algorithms to detect regresions on client system under analysis
+* Use statistics algorithms to detect regressions on client system under analysis

 ## Getting Started